marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

 ### Caveat about fake data

-My graph was not vastly improved though since the spread is still around.
+My chart was not vastly improved though since the spread is still around.
 That was mainly due to the fact that I faked all the estimates.

 However, remember that estimates are just that; how big *we thought it would be **before we started to work with the item***.
-The graph is now, correctly, showing all the items that we estimated to S before we started.
+The chart is now, correctly, showing all the items that we estimated to S before we started.
 The data is showing us how long it really took.

 ## Filter and our functions